 The AuSCR collects a range of acute care variables, including relevant processes of care aligned with the Australian Commission on Safety and Quality in Healthcare clinical care standards.
 Each participating AuSCR hospital agrees to collect a specific set of data variables, represented in different pre-defined colour coded Program bundles.
 These are shown in the diagram below.

-Choice of data collection program depends on the preference of the site PI, and the types of services for stroke available at the hospital.
+Choice of data collection program depends on the preference of the site Principal Investgiator, and the types of services for stroke available at the hospital.

 For a comprehensive list of AuSCR Program bundles and variables, click here.